 Northfield is a very small village located in the state of Ohio.
 With a population of 3,663 people and four constituent neighborhoods, Northfield is the 317th largest community in Ohio.

 Northfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Northfield is a village of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Northfield who work in office and administrative support (15.30%), management occupations (11.18%), and sales jobs (9.84%).
+Overall, Northfield is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Northfield who work in management occupations (11.39%), office and administrative support (10.10%), and food service (8.94%).

-The per capita income in Northfield in 2010 was $26,970, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $107,880 for a family of four.
+The per capita income in Northfield in 2018 was $27,734, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $110,936 for a family of four.
 However, Northfield contains both very wealthy and poor people as well.

 Northfield is a very ethnically-diverse village.
 The people who call Northfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Northfield residents report their race to be White, followed by Asian.
-Important ancestries of people in Northfield include Polish, Italian, Irish, and English.
+The greatest number of Northfield residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Northfield include Polish, German, Slovak, Irish, and Italian.

 The most common language spoken in Northfield is English.
-Other important languages spoken here include Indic languages and Gujarathi.
+Other important languages spoken here include Polish and Langs. of India.